rougier/python-opengl/04-maths.rst

 Projections
 +++++++++++

 We are now ready to project our point set onto the screen.
-As shown on the figure above, we can use an orthographic (all rays are parallel) or a linear projection (rays originate from the camera point and hit the screen, passing through points to be projected).
+As shown in the figure above, we can use an orthographic (all rays are parallel) or a linear projection (rays originate from the camera point and hit the screen, passing through points to be projected).
 For these two projections, results are similar